tyrissoftware/swift-valuestore/README.md

 }
 ```

-In this persistance struct we are going to store a closures that resolves all the persistance operations of the property.
-In this case Settings, UserAuth and String.
+In this persistence struct we are going to store an implementation that resolves all the persistence operations of the property.

 Using this struct we can now create the live instance to be used in production.